JJ/granada-off/text/prologue.md

 [5.95$ in Amazon.com](https://www.amazon.com/Granada-On-Beaten-explorations-Andalusia/dp/1523257083/ref=as_sl_pc_ss_til?tag=perltutobyjjmere&linkCode=w01&linkId=3XPT2CFQUB6UBNK5&creativeASIN=1523257083)
 or
 [4.95 quid in Amazon.co.uk](https://www.amazon.co.uk/Granada-On-Beaten-explorations-Andalusia/dp/1523257083/ref=as_sl_pc_ss_til?tag=severawebsite-21&linkCode=w01&linkId=&creativeASIN=1523257083).
 If
-you buy somewhere else, Amazon will display a helpful tip on how to purchase it from there.
-This book includes hints on how to get it autographed, so by all means do it you want!
+you usually buy somewhere else, Amazon will display a helpful tip on how to purchase it from there.
+This book includes hints on how to get it autographed, so by all means do it you so wish!

 ## Share your thoughts

 Use \#granadaon in Twitter or share your thoughts and pictures in the Facebook page https://www.facebook.com/granada.on/.
 I would be grateful too if you took the time to review it in Amazon.
-Good or bad reviews, all of them help.
+Good or bad reviews, all of them help if they are heartfelt and true.
+My twitter feed is at http://twitter.com/jjmerelo and I write from time to time in Medium, http://medium.com/@jjmerelo.
+Any of them will feature stuff in English and Spanish, and sometimes other languages if the picture is nice.

 The website http://granada.re is also on as of this edition.
 Check it out for infrequent updates.